How to Change Father’s Attitudes Towards Breastfeeding Through Education

 Introduction: The most significant influence on a mother’s breastfeeding decision is based on the father’s attitude or perceived attitude (Rempel and Rempel, 2011).
 The objective of this evidence-based practice (EBP) research is to determine if fathers with newborns are provided with breastfeeding education, will their attitudes change favorably towards breastfeeding.

-Results: Evaluation of data was completed by running the Shapiro-Wilk test for normality for pre-and post-intervention, where it was determined that the data were normally distributed (p=0.240 and p=0.746, respectively).
-Paired samples t-test showed p<0.001 for IIFAS scores resulting in a statistically significant change.
+Results: Data was evaluated by running the Shapiro-Wilk test for normality for pre-and post-intervention, where it was determined that the data were normally distributed (p=0.240 and p=0.746, respectively).
+Paired samples t-test showed p<0.001 for IIFAS scores, resulting in a statistically significant change.
 Finally, the mean for pre-intervention started in the neutral attitude range, while the post-intervention mean fell in the “positive attitude towards breastfeeding” range (DeLaMore et al., 1999).

-Conclusion: Based on statistical analysis, the intervention was successful in a positive change in attitude towards breastfeeding, and the intervention should continue to be utilized for future success in the pediatrician’s office.
+Conclusion: Based on statistical analysis, the intervention successfully changed attitudes towards breastfeeding, and the intervention should continue to be utilized for future success in the pediatrician’s office.

 Keywords: breastfeeding, fathers’ attitudes, Iowa Infant Feeding Attitude Scale

-This intervention’s overarching focus is to improve the father’s attitudes towards breastfeeding through evidence-based practice intervention.
-Peterson (2020) described, “breastfeeding provides unmatched health benefits for babies and mothers.
+This study’s overarching focus is to improve father’s attitudes towards breastfeeding through evidence-based practice intervention.
+Peterson (2020) described, “Breastfeeding provides unmatched health benefits for babies and mothers.
 It is the clinical gold standard for infant feeding and nutrition, with breast milk uniquely tailored to meet the health needs of a growing baby” (Centers for Disease Control and Prevention, 2020-a, pg.
 1).
-Research studies demonstrate that by including fathers in the conversation and education surrounding breastfeeding, their attitudes will increase, thus leading to an increased rate of exclusively breastfed (EBF) infants (Bich et al., 2014; Maycock et al., 2013; Pisacane et al., 2005; Wolfberg et al., 2014).
+Research studies prove that by including fathers in the conversation and education surrounding breastfeeding, their attitudes will increase, thus leading to an increased rate of exclusively breastfed (EBF) infants (Bich et al., 2014; Maycock et al., 2013; Pisacane et al., 2005; Wolfberg et al., 2014).

 According to the Centers for Disease Control and Prevention (CDC) (2020-b), mothers and infants receive health benefits from breastfeeding.
-The CDC (2020-b) cites that the benefits for infants last from birth through adulthood,including the reduced risk for sudden infant death syndrome (SIDS), ear infections, type 1 diabetes, and asthma (p.
+The CDC (2020-b) cites that the benefits for infants last from birth through adulthoodincluding the reduced risk for sudden infant death syndrome (SIDS), ear infections, type 1 diabetes, and asthma (p.
 1).
-Although breastfeeding practice has several benefits, many women still do not breastfeed (Centers for Disease Control and Prevention, 2020-b; Centers for Disease Control and Prevention, 2020-c).
-Due to breastfeeding’s health benefits for both mother and baby, HealthyPeople 2020 has contributed eight of its goals to breastfeeding, specifically long-term breastfeeding success (Office of Disease Prevention and Health Promotion, 2020).
-The American Academy of Pediatrics (2020) recommends that infants are exclusively breastfed for the first six months of life and continue to breastfeed with food introduction, up to at least one year or longer.
-Research shows that 4 out of 5 infants start their life by receiving human milk; however, that percentage significantly declines at three, six, and twelve months of age (Centers for Disease Control and Prevention, 2020-a).
+Due to these health benefits for both mother and baby, HealthyPeople 2020 has contributed eight goals to breastfeeding, specifically long-term success (Office of Disease Prevention and Health Promotion, 2020).
+The American Academy of Pediatrics (2020) recommends that infants are exclusively breastfed for the first six months of life and continue breastfeeding with food introduction up to at least two years old or longer.
+Research shows that four out of five infants start their life by receiving human milk; however, that percentage significantly declines at three, six, and twelve months of age (Centers for Disease Control and Prevention, 2020-a).

-The intervention’s goals are to increase fathers’ attitudes toward breastfeeding by providing breastfeeding education specific to the father.
 It would be the goal to have the intervention site adopt the education and implement this into their daily practice.
-The Centers for Disease Control and Prevention (CDC) (2020-b) identifies breastfeeding as an aid in reducing mothers’ risks for breast cancer, ovarian cancer, cervical cancer, and cardiovascular disease.
+The Centers for Disease Control and Prevention (CDC) (2020-b) identifies breastfeeding as an aid in reducing mothers’ risks for female-related cancer (cervical, ovarian, breast) and cardiovascular disease.
 Cancer and heart disease are the top two preventable diseases leading to death in the United States (Centers for Disease Control and Prevention, 2014).
-A positive result from this intervention would improve fathers’ attitudes towards breastfeeding, and increase breastfeeding rates, thus lowering the risk of developing these diseases and reduce overall health care costs.
+A positive result from this intervention would improve fathers’ attitudes towards breastfeeding and increase breastfeeding rates, thus lowering the risk of developing these diseases and reducing overall health care costs.

 Rationale

 The proposed evidence-based practice intervention is based on the theoretical framework of behavioral theories of attitude change (Hovland et al., 1953).
 The use of this theory is to precisely evaluate the shift in attitude in fathers after introducing breastfeeding education (Hovland et al., 1953).
-The practice of educating fathers on breastfeeding has demonstrated success in positively altering their attitudes towards breastfeeding (Bich et al., 2014; Maycock et al., 2013; Pisacane et al., 2005; Wolfberg et al., 2014).
-In fact, in one study, women reported that the support, participation, and encouragement from fathers in the intervention group was 11 times higher than the control group after fathers received breastfeeding education (Raeisi et al., 2013).
+The practice of educating fathers on breastfeeding has proven successful in positively altering their attitudes towards breastfeeding (Bich et al., 2014; Maycock et al., 2013; Pisacane et al., 2005; Wolfberg et al., 2014).
+In fact, in one study, women reported that fathers’ support, participation, and encouragement in the intervention group was 11 times higher than in the control group after fathers received breastfeeding education (Raeisi et al., 2013).

 Methods